pmcharrison/psychTestR/README.md

 devtools::install_github("pmcharrison/psychtestr")
 ```

+## Local demo

+Once psychTestR is installed on your local computer,
-Then enter the following to run an example psychTestR test:
+open RStudio and enter the following to run an example psychTestR test:

 ```r
 library(psychTestR)